|

 Kamigata-mai

-Drawing on 12th-century
+Drawing on

-traditions established by courtesan dancers and singers at banquets in Kyoto, and based on the
+12th-century traditions established by courtesan dancers and singers at

-of Osaka, Kyoto, and Kobe.
-Kamigata-mai is
+Kyoto, and Kobe.

-also called jiuta-mai, because it is performed to the accompaniment of
+Kamigata-mai is also called jiuta-mai, because it is performed

-jiuta (popular song sung by the Kamigata people), the oldest form of
+Kamigata people), the oldest form of shamisen music.

 While Noh, Kyogen, and Bunraku are performed by males, Kamigata-mai was

-developed mainly as a chamber art and was performed by courtesans in small
+developed mainly as a chamber art and was performed by courtesans in

 Whereas Kabuki dances are more animated, vigorous and sometimes even